Children of Gebelawi: Reviews and interpretations

 The book version of the material reflects the Middle Eastern story telling tradition dating back to One Thousand and One Nights.
 Mahfouz later published a book, Arabian Nights and Days: a Novel, that is based on characters derived from One Thousand and One Nights.
-Mafouz uses the novel form in this work rather than the story form more common in Middle Eastern writing.
+Mahfouz uses the novel form in this work rather than the story form more common in Middle Eastern writing.
 He read Western literature widely and is considered one of the writers responsible for introducing the novel form in the Middle East.

-Children of the Alley is really a collection of novellas and reflects the fact that it originated as a newspaper serial.
-The good guys vary, but the villains are variation on a theme.
-Mafouz is reflecting on the Egyptian experience of hope with a new leader such as Nassar and Sadat that is then dashed.
-None of the heroes succeed in improving the plight of the people for more than a brief period of time.
-Sharing of the wealth occurs briefly but then vanishes.
-The heroes are benevolent leaders, but it is the leader, good or bad, who makes the rules reflecting Middle Eastern experience of governing.
-The novellas show no input from the people (democratic input) in governing.
-The people are lucky if they get a good and generous leader even if only for a short time Most of the time they get inequality and despotic, violent thugs as leaders.
+Children of the Alley is a collection of novellas that originated as a newspaper serial.
+The protagonists vary, and the villains are variations on a theme.
+Mahfouz reflects on the Egyptian experience of hope in a new leader that is then dashed.
+None of the heroes succeed in improving the plight of their people for more than a brief period of time.

 The book is pessimistic but as David Frum has pointed out ends on a positive note: "Yet the people bore the outrages steadfastly, taking refuge in patience.
 They held fast to hope, and whenever they were persecuted, they said, “Injustice must have an end, as day follows night.
 We will see the death of tyranny, and the dawn of light and miracles.”

 In a New York Times review, the reviewer suggests that the book represents "man's attempt to puzzle out the mysteriousness of God and His seeming indifference to human suffering".
 But the most conspicuous theme is the uphill struggle of the good against the wicked and the corrupt.

 The book is heavily influenced by Arab political experience and by a lifetime spent in Cairo.
 Mafouz grew up in a lower middle class, devout Muslim family in Old Cairo with its medieval alleys and Coptic and Muslim alleys.
 Children of the Alley is set in the alleys of Old Cairo.
 Its portraits of leaders reflects the political history of Egypt during Mahfouz's lifetime.